This post may contain affiliate links.

-If you are looking for ways to add storage to your camper or motorhome but don’t want to drill any holes in the walls or wood, one of these adhesive items might be the perfect accessory for your RV kitchen or bathroom.
+If you are looking for ways to organize and add storage to your camper or motorhome but don't want to drill any holes in the walls or wood, one of these adhesive items might be the perfect accessory for your RV kitchen or bathroom.

 Toilet Paper Holder